jdonkervliet/jdonkervliet.github.io/_posts/2023-02-01-meterstick-icpe.md

 for game-developers, game-operators, and other stakeholders to tame performance variability.

-If you want to know more, let's have a chat at ICPE in Coimbra!
+If you want to know more, check out [the full paper](https://atlarge-research.com/pdfs/2023-jeickhoff-Meterstick-ICPE2023.pdf) and let's have a chat at ICPE in Coimbra!